 Here is my suggestion for first-time homebuyers;

-Since you’ve never owned a home you probably don’t fully understand the cost of maintaining a home and/or remodeling a home.
-Everything from brooms to sweep the floor to calling a plumber to fix a leak; these are expenses you need to be prepared for since their no longer is a landlord to call.
+Since you’ve never owned a home, you probably don’t fully understand the cost of maintaining a home and/or remodeling a home.
+Everything from brooms to calling a plumber to fix a leak; are expenses you need to be prepared for since there no longer is a landlord to call.

-Deciding between a 30-year fixed vs. 15-year fixed is a difficult task however it’s always best to make sure that the mortgage payment is no too much of a strain on the monthly budget.
+Deciding between a 30-year fixed vs. a 15-year fixed is a difficult task; however, it’s always best to make sure that the mortgage payment is not too much of a strain on the monthly budget.

-I suggest to clients to pick the term that best suits their lifestyle in terms of how they spend the money they earn and their medium to long term financial goals.
-People are different and what’s good for one person/family may not be good for another.
+I suggest to clients they pick the term that best suits their lifestyle in terms of how they spend the money they earn and their medium to long-term financial goals.
+People are different, and what’s good for one person/family may not be good for another.

-We’re happy to discuss in further detail the benefits and drawbacks to both the 30-year fixed mortgage and the 15-year fixed mortgage if needed.
+We’re happy to discuss in further detail the benefits and drawbacks of both the 30-year fixed mortgage and the 15-year fixed mortgage if needed.

-Most Loan Officers will tell you the 10y Treasury sets mortgage rates or maybe they’ll say the Fed sets mortgage rates which is completely wrong. .
-In fact if a Loan Officer tells you the 10y Treasury sets mortgage rates I’d suggest your find a new Loan Officer.
+Most loan officers will tell you the 10y Treasury sets mortgage rates, or maybe they’ll say the Fed sets mortgage rates, which is completely wrong.
+And if a loan officer tells you the 10y Treasury sets mortgage rates, I’d suggest you find a new loan officer.

 What sets mortgage rates?

-Then there various “Loan Level Price Adjusters” that need to be accounted for as well.
-Once all this is put together you have your consumer mortgage rate.
+Then there are various “Loan Level Price Adjusters” that need to be accounted for as well.
+Once all this is put together, you have your consumer mortgage rate.

 Most mortgage companies have loan processors – we don’t!

-In fact we not only don’t have loan processors, we don’t have secretaries nor do we have regional managers.
+In fact, we not only don’t have loan processors, but we also don’t have secretaries, nor do we have regional managers.
 So our cost structure is MUCH lower than most mortgage companies.